dkiang/mindreader/README.md

 ## Security Notes

+✅ **Secure Architecture:** This application uses Vercel serverless functions to keep your API key secure on the server side.
+Students never see or handle the API key.

+**Security Features:**
+- API key stored as Vercel environment variable (server-side only)
-⚠️ **Important:** This application stores your API key in browser localStorage.
-For production use, consider:
+- No API key in frontend code or browser
-- Moving to a backend server to keep API keys secure
-- Implementing proper authentication
+- HTTPS encryption by default
-- Adding rate limiting
+- Optional rate limiting and access codes (see DEPLOYMENT.md)

+For production deployment, see **[DEPLOYMENT.md](DEPLOYMENT.md)** for additional security options like rate limiting and access codes.

 ## Troubleshooting

+### "Server configuration error"
+- Ensure `OPENAI_API_KEY` environment variable is set in Vercel
+- Check that the key is valid and starts with "sk-"
+- Redeploy after adding/updating environment variables

-### "Invalid API key" error
+### "Invalid API key" or "API Error"
-- Verify your API key starts with "sk-"
+- Verify your OpenAI API key in Vercel environment variables
 - Check that your key is active at https://platform.openai.com/api-keys
 - Ensure you have available API credits
+- Check Vercel function logs for detailed error messages

 ### "Rate limit reached" error
-- Wait a few seconds before trying again
+- OpenAI rate limit reached - wait a few moments
 - Check your rate limits at https://platform.openai.com/account/limits
+- Consider implementing rate limiting (see DEPLOYMENT.md)

 ### Slow responses
 - Consider using GPT-3.5-turbo instead of GPT-4 for faster responses
 - Check your internet connection
+- Check Vercel function performance in dashboard

 ### UI not loading
 - Ensure JavaScript is enabled in your browser
 - Check the browser console for errors (F12)
-- Make sure all files are in the correct directory structure
+- Verify deployment succeeded in Vercel dashboard

 ## Future Enhancements